William Blake was an artist, illustrator and poet in the eighteenth/nineteenth centuries

 1784: William Blake’s father dies and is buried on the 4th July.
 Blake sets up a print shop with a former colleague at Basire’s although only two prints are published before the partnership dissolves.

 1785: He exhibits four works at the Royal Academy during May.

 1787: He looks after his youngest brother Robert during the final weeks before he dies of consumption.

 1788: Produces first works using his method of relied-etched illuminated printing which idea he said came to him with a vision of his dead brother Robert.

-1789: (13th April) William Blake and Catherine sign a declaration that they believe in the religious doctrines of Emanuel Swedenborg however he never actually joins the church and later goes on to attack its views in “The Marriage of Heaven and Hell.”
+1789: William Blake and Catherine sign a declaration on 13th April that they believe in the religious doctrines of Emanuel Swedenborg however he never actually joins the church and later goes on to attack its views in “The Marriage of Heaven and Hell.”
 Publishes the “Songs of Innocence.”

 1791: The first part of his “The French Revolution” is printed for Johnson but the whole project is quickly abandoned due to the political climate.
 Completes engravings for Mary Wollstonecraft’s book “Original Stories from Real Life.